-- E. Stafford Loan Program: This program provides to students subsidized and/or unsubsidized loans; this aid must be repaid with interest.
+F. Stafford Loan Program: This program provides to students subsidized and/or unsubsidized loans; this aid must be repaid with interest.
 Loan award amounts depend on various factors (see Determination of Federal Financial Aid Award).
-Interest rate is 5.6% for subsidized loans and 6.8% for unsubsidized loans.
-Columbia College uses the Federal Family Education Loan (FFEL) Program.
-FFEL Stafford Loans use private lenders who provide funds that are guaranteed by federal government.
-These loans are repaid to the bank or private lender.
-Columbia College has preferred lenders for students to use that will allow the process to be completed electronically.
-For lender information please see Columbia College's website at www.ccis.edu/financialaid.
+Interest rate is 4.5% for subsidized loans and 6.8% for unsubsidized loans.
 Students must complete Stafford loan entrance loan counseling, Stafford Loan master promissory note, and student award letter through eAward for loan to be certified.
-Students must be enrolled at least half time to be eligible for loan disbursement. - Subsidized Stafford Loan is need based.
+Students must be enrolled at least half time to be eligible for loan disbursement.

+- Subsidized Stafford Loan is need based.
 The U.S. Department of Education pays the interest while a student is in school at least half time, for first six months after student leaves school, and during a period of deferment. - Unsubsidized Stafford loan is available for students who do not have financial need and for amounts beyond subsidized loan limit for some students.
-The U.S. Department of Education does not pay interest on unsubsidized loans. - F. Alternative Loan Program: Students who have exceeded all their federal loan eligibility may apply for an alternative loan.
-These loans are credit based and information can be accessed at the Columbia College website, www.ccis.edu. - G. PLUS Loan Program: This is an unsubsidized loan made to parents and must be repaid.
+The U.S. Department of Education does not pay interest on unsubsidized loans. - G. Alternative Loan Program: Students who have exceeded all their federal loan eligibility may apply for an alternative loan.
+These loans are credit based and information can be accessed at the Columbia College website, www.ccis.edu. - H. PLUS Loan Program: This is an unsubsidized loan made to parents and must be repaid.
 This loan is a credit-based loan.
 Student must be enrolled at least half time to be eligible for PLUS loan disbursement.
-PLUS loans may be available up to unmet cost (see Determination of Federal

-Financial Aid Award).
-Interest rate is 8.5%.
+PLUS loans may be available up to unmet cost (see Determination of Federal Financial Aid Award).
+Interest rate is 7.9%.
 Parent must complete PLUS loan data sheet and PLUS master promissory note for loan to be certified.
 Parent also must be approved through lenders credit check for loan to guarantee.